top of page

 'FASD Informed' Transition Support

-For those supporting children and young people with complex presentations of Prenatal Alcohol Exposure, Fetal Alcohol Spectrum Disorder and overlapping complex needs This is bespoke session designed to consider the needs of the child that your support who struggles with transitions due to preservation, fluctuating capacity, anxiety and/or aversion to change of routine which triggers feels of being unsafe and out of control.
-Book early , well ahead of any transitions, for exam
+For those supporting children and young people with complex presentations of Prenatal Alcohol Exposure, Fetal Alcohol Spectrum Disorder and overlapping complex needs This is a bespoke session designed to consider the needs of the child that you support who struggles with transitions due to demand avoidance, preservation, fluctuating capacity, anxiety and/or aversion to change of routine which might triggers feels of being unsafe and out of control.
+Book early , well ahead of

 bottom of page